Irfan-Karim/Global-Image-Getter/README.md

 ```

 ## Disclaimer
-Get read write permission or Manage all storage permission before initialization else fetched folder and images will be null
+Get Read Write permission or Manage all storage permission before initialization else fetched folder and images will be null

 ## Fetch All Images